 To carry out its activities, the Corporation must obtain licenses and/or permits to explore for minerals in any given area.
 These licenses are granted by government agencies and, once granted, are registered with such agencies.
 The Corporation has conducted title searches on all of its exploration licenses and, to the best of its knowledge; the titles to all of its licenses are in good standing.
 However, this should not be construed as a guarantee of such titles.
 The Corporation's licenses may be subject to prior unregistered agreements or transfers or third party claims or may also be affected by other undetected defects, such as prior unregistered liens, agreements, transfers or claims, including Native title claims.
 There is no assurance that the interests of the Corporation in any of its licenses may not be challenged or impugned.
-Exploration licenses do not include the surface rights to the areas covered by such licenses and possibly other surface rights providing access to such areas.
+Exploration licenses do not include the surface rights to the areas covered by such licenses nor access thereto.
+In the event that a positive development and or production decision is made, the Corporation would need to acquire the surface rights to the areas covered by such licenses and possibly other surface rights providing access to such areas.
 These surface rights may be owned by governmental authorities or private interests, and there is no guarantee that the Corporation would ever be able to acquire such surface rights on reasonable terms or at all.